JanSharp/VPMPublish/notes.md

   - Write the file, again using the filename extracted from `--url`
 - Generate latest versions json file
   - All this data is purely used by the human readable webpage
-  - A dictionary
-    - The keys are the package names
-    - The values are an object with the fields:
+  - An array where each value is an object with the fields:
+    - "name": "com.foo.bar (internal name)" - obtained from the package json
     - "version": "x.x.x (string, semver)" - obtained from the git tag or the package json
       - This removes the need of the semver library for the webpage (more info below)
     - "updateDate": "yyyy-MM-ddThh:mm:ss+00:00 (string, ISO 8601)" - obtained from the creation time of the git tag
       - Makes it easy to add a Updated On column to the webpage, including it being sortable
+  - Sort the array by the version, then by display name
+    - By having the list pre sorted by version, the website can sort the list by version too without requiring a semver js library

 The reason the latest versions json file is created is because it's much easier to use the SemVer package in C# than it is to try and figure out how to use the node js package for semver.
 Plus it makes the website like literally a fraction of the size, because the library would be way bigger than anything else.